 Many year groups use Scratch to create their programs.
 Year 2 have been making their own space game using block code.

-This term our Year 4 pupils has the chance to visit Hope University where they coded Roam Chariots using the Crumble.
+This term our Year 4 pupils has the chance to visit Hope University where they coded Roman Chariots using the Crumble.
 Mrs Hodge also helped them to design a Roman Gladiator to be powered by a Sphero in school.
 Watch this space to find out who will win the battle!

 Year 1 have been programming Beebots using Cubetto mats.
 They have been creating their own algorithms to navigate the city.